Creating the ReStore Model

 The ReStore's Roots in McLean County

-In the late 1990s, an all-volunteer crew used a small warehouse on Adelaide Street in Normal to collect and sell donated items several mornings a month, when the weather permitted.
-(The building was unheated and lacked plumbing.)
+In the 1990s, an all-volunteer crew used a small warehouse on Adelaide Street in Normal to collect and sell donated items several mornings a month, when the weather permitted (The building was unheated and lacked plumbing.).

 In 2009, the operations moved out of the old warehouse and into its current ReStore location on West Washington in Bloomington.
-Since then, the Bloomington ReStore has brought in over $5 million in sales on behalf of Habitat for Humanity of McLean County as of 2021.
+Since then, the Bloomington ReStore has brought in over $5 million in sales on behalf of Habitat for Humanity of McLean County.
 By covering such a large percentage of Habitat for Humanity of McLean County's operating costs, Habitat donors can feel confident that their money is going directly to building homes with partner families and improving the community.